santanunath/admin-panel-using-mernstack-thapa/README.md

 $ sudo docker logs <container-name> (it is optional)
 ```

-for server(backend)app Open in your browser
+to see the result for server(backend)app Open in your browser
 http://localhost:5000
 (or)
 http://host-ip:5000
-with your browser to see the result.

-for client(frontend)app Open
+to see the result for client(frontend)app Open
 http://localhost:5173
 (or)
 http://host-ip:5173
-with your browser to see the result.

 two users created